What to Do in New Orleans

 8 – Learn the Truth about Voodoo

 Shrouded in mystery and secrecy – and often misrepresented by popular culture and Hollywood depictions – Voodoo has long held reign in New Orleans legends, folklore, and history.
 The spirituality has been hidden among the slaves of the 1700s, popularized and commercialized by the famous Voodoo Queen Marie Laveau in the nineteenth century, and still functions as an alternative religion in the modern day city.
-Consider visiting the Voodoo Museum, a small, folksy make-shift museum in the French Quarter, or Marie Laveau’s tomb in St. Louis Cemetery #1 (only accessible by a guided tour of the cemetery).

 Better yet, why don’t you join us on our pay-what-you-like Voodoo Tour, which runs daily from Thursdays through Sundays.

 There are many riverboat cruises that ply the Mississippi River.
 Some have live dixie jazz aboard and serve lunch and dinner.
 There are also historical cruises (no food), and one even visits a historic battlefield.
 For those on a budget, you could take the Algiers Ferry across the Mississippi for just $2.